alizia0321/Visual-Studio-Web-Project-with-Angular-5/README.md

     ^ Launch the Chrome Browser from Visual Studio to verify the Angular Application displays ^ Launch the IE Browser from Visual Studio
         -- There should be an error message from the &#95;for-of.js file that there is an unhandled exception at line 795, column 36 in http://localhost:<port#>/dist/polyfills.bundle.js.
 This is because the polyfills.ts file needs to be edited to uncomment the section for IE9, IE10, and IE11 so that the needed polyfills are added for Internet Explorer.
-        --
+        -- Uncomment the 14 lines to import the needed polyfills from the node_modules/core-js files.
+        -- Re-launch the IE browser from Visual Studio and all should be good now.

 </pre>